FreeSky-Productions/blog-math-anxiety/README.md

 - Where is math anxiety more/less common?
 - Are social expectations shaping how we view our math expertise?
 - Is there such a thing as a "Math Brain"?
+- How do math experts deal with math anxiety?
+- Is math anxiety contagious?

 As the blog (hopefully) grows, so will this repo.
 The html files in this repo are meant to be drafts of the posts on the blog.